mroshaw/unity-framework-docs/buildingtools/editortools/addbuildingcomponent.md

 parent: Building Editor Tool Window
 ---

-# Add Building Tool
+# Initialize Building Tool

-This tool gets your selected Game Object ready for use by other tools in the package.
+This tool gets your selected Game Object ready for use by other tools in the package, and makes positioning the building easier.

 ## Quick Overview

 The Add Building Component tool:

 - Adds a "Building" component to your selected Game Object, if such a component does not already exist.
+- Moves the children of the Game Object so that the effective building anchor allows for an amount of plinth to be shown.
+This makes positioning the building on an uneven surface, such as a Terrain, much easier.

 > [!IMPORTANT]
 >